Skip to content

 Multi-Version Migration

 Scripts are applied incrementally.
+When upgrading, only scripts with a version greater than the current index version (and less than or equal to the target version) are applied.
 If upgrading from v1 to v3, both v2 and v3 scripts run:

 csharp